tplopez/future-idf/README.md

-# Future IDF Curves
+# Using Climate Model Output for Engineering Applications

-Collection of Python and R scripts to access and retrieve data from climate model output with an application to updating Intensity-Duration-Frequency curves used in infrastructure design.
+Collection of Python and R scripts to access and retrieve data from climate model output with an application to updating Intensity-Duration-Frequency (IDF) or Depth-Duration-Frequency curves used in infrastructure design.

+This repository features a workflow for examining changes in *precipitation extremes* projected by downscaled climate model output and use these to create future DDF curves.
+The workflow is composed of four main components.

+1. The first component downloads climate model data and clips the data to a desired study domain.
+2. The second access the climate model output file, extracts time series of a desired variable for a user-specified time period (e.g., 1950 to 2000) and further extracts the partial duration series (PDS), in other words, the largest __n__ independent events in the time series, where __n__ is the number of years in the series.
+Two events are independent if they are at least __m__ days apart. __m__ can be controlled by the user.
+The default value is 7 days.
+3. The third component uses the R library extRemes to model the PDS.
+The extRemes library allows the user to select different extreme value theory distributions and fitting methods to model the PDS.
+The current setting is set to *Generalized Extreme Value* distributio, which is often used to model extreme events, and the fitting method is set to the *Generalized Maximum Likelihood Estimator*, described in [(Martins and Stedinger, 2000)](http://onlinelibrary.wiley.com/doi/10.1029/1999WR900330/abstract).

 ## Requirements
 * Python 3.6+